IBM/knative101/workshop/exercise-6/README.md

 In the previous exercises, we deployed a container to Knative directly from dockerhub.
 What if we want to build our own container from source?
 In this lab, we'll use the [IBM Container Registry](https://console.bluemix.net/docs/services/Registry/registry_overview.html#registry_overview) to host our container images since you already have access to this through your IBM Cloud Account.
 IBM Container Registry enables you to store and distribute container images in a fully managed private registry.

-1. You will need to first create an IBM Container Registry service.
+1. You will need to first create an IBM Container Registry namespace.
 Let's confirm you're logged in.

     ```
     ibmcloud login